Jakob-Strobl/exclaim-grammar/spec/lexer.md

-# Exclaim's Lexical Analysis
+# Exclaim's Lexer

-## Lexer
+## Lexical Structure

 The lexer tokenizes Unicode input into a contiguous list of tokens passed to the parser.
 In theory, you want the lexer to be context-free, but a template language inherently requires some form of context.
 The source code of a template language boils down to two parts: template code and plain text.
-In conventional languages, the source code is expected to fit the defined grammar of the language.
+In conventional languages, compilable source code always fits the defined grammar of the language.
 Template languages need to differentiate between plain text and actual code.

 Without context, we wouldn't be able to differentiate between non-code and code.
 This limitation would force us to tokenize non-code as code.
 A context-free lexer offloads work from the lexer to the parser.
 The parser would read through and stitch together tokens of non-code until reaching parseable template code.
 It seemed unreasonable to sacrifice output quality, memory, and computation (We have to create and handle a lot more tokens) for the sake of a context-free lexer - which is why exclaim uses a context-sensitive lexer.